AibekYrysbekov/airflow/community/pmc-tool/README.md

+# Community health monitor for the PMC

+This is a project developed as part of Google Summer of Code 2023.
+See the [proposal document](link to the proposal).
+The project started being developed by @AibekYrysbekov , with mentorship from @aijamalnk and @pabloem.

+The objective is to develop a tool that can be used to analyze information about an open source community.
+It queries information from the GitHub API and generates reports on the latest state of the community.

-Saving Pull Request Data to SQLite Database
+## Saving Pull Request Data to SQLite Database

 This code is designed to fetch a list of pull requests from a specified GitHub repository and save the obtained data to a SQLite database.
 It also demonstrates an example of utilizing the saved data by printing it to the console.